ChrisRoyse/Amazon-Customer-Synthetic-Data-Generator/README.md

 ## 🔄 Simulation Approach

 ### Behavioral Parameters & Personas
-1. A life stage is chosen randomly from `config.py`.
+1. A life stage is chosen based on weighted probabilities defined in `config.py`.
-2. Behavioral parameters (activity level, price sensitivity, etc.) are sampled for the profile using statistical distributions (beta, exponential, etc.) defined in `config.py`.
+2. Behavioral parameters (activity level, price sensitivity, **MBO-inspired parameters like `reward_sensitivity`, `habit_formation_speed`**, etc.) are sampled for the profile using statistical distributions (beta, exponential, etc.) defined in `config.py`.
 3. Adjustments are applied to these parameters based on the chosen life stage.
 4. Initial demographics, interests, device usage, and Amazon service status are determined based on the life stage and sampled parameters.
 5. This forms the base profile and its internal state for simulation.